Yuting-Shao/CS5200Project3/README.md

 See [definition of data structures](./definition%20of%20data%20structures.pdf) for details.

 ## APP
-Node + Express application that can create, display, modify and delete `Artwork Details Caching` in Redis.
+Node + Express application that can create, display, modify and delete the data structure in Redis.

 The user interface is in the localhost:3000/redis-cache page.
 Can be directed from the last navigation option in the home page.